python-discord/summer-code-jam-2020-qualifier/README.md

 # Summer Code Jam 2020: Qualifier

 To qualify for the upcoming Summer Code Jam, you'll have to complete a qualifier assignment.
-In the assignment, you will be asked to write an `Article` class that could be used to represent an article published on a website.
+For the assignment, you'll have to write an `Article` class that could be used to represent an article published on a website.

 Please read the instructions carefully and submit your solution before the deadline using the sign-up form.
-Also note that **we've included a test suite** that you can use to test your solution before you submit it.
+Also, note that **we've included a test suite** you can use to test your solution before you submit it.

 ## Table of Contents